Cloud-NC-Engineering-Thailand/pipeline/README.md

-# Reusable Workflows
+# Composite Workflow

 ## Overview
-This repository contains a collection of reusable workflows for our projects,
+This repository contains a collection of Composite workflows for CloudNC projects

 ## Workflows
-[service-pipeline.md](service-pipeline.md) - deploying applications to Google Cloud Runs
+[service-pipeline-GCP.md](service-pipeline-GCP.md) - deploying applications to Google Cloud Runs

 ## Contributing
 Contributions to these workflows are welcome.
 Please follow the standard pull request process and ensure you test the changes in your environment.